TierZeroSecurity/teams-cookies-bof/README.md

 Once the Cookies are downloaded, the Python decryption script (see below) can be used to extract those secrets.

-Note that the BOF will download all Cookies files from the `msedgewebview2.exe` processes.
-This has been implemented for simplicity, to avoid detecting the correct current Teams profile for the user.
-The retrieved encryption key will only work for one of the downloaded Cookies files, which is the current and correct Teams profile for the user.

 ## BOF Usage

 The BOF is supposed to be run within the `ms-teams.exe` Teams process.
 The BOF takes no arguments.